Ensembles of Localised Models for Time Series Forecasting: Analysis of Results

 \subsection{Relative Performance of Clustered Non-Ensemble Models}

 Figure \ref{fig:non_ensemble_clustering_models} shows the relative performance of clustered non-ensemble models: Kmeans.OC, KmeansPlus.OC, Random.OC and Xmeans based on mean sMAPE ranks for the 3 base GFMs.
 Xmeans shows the best performance over all GFMs.
-Random.OC shows the worst performance with RNNs and PR models, whereas Kmeans.OC shows the worst performance with FFNNs.
+Random.OC shows the worst performance with RNNs and PR models, whereas Kmeans.OC shows the worst performance with FFNNs since the higher density areas of those variants are located much higher across the y axis.

 Xmeans identifies the optimal number of clusters to be used by itself and therefore, it is capable of reducing the prediction error compared to Kmeans.OC and KmeansPlus.OC where the optimal number of clusters is determined using the elbow method \citep{ref_45} with a graphical approach.